 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in PruittHealth Premier (HMO I-SNP).
+It tells which Part D prescription drugs are covered under the Part D benefit included in PruittHealth Premier D-SNP (HMO D-SNP).
+In addition to the drugs covered by Part D, some prescription drugs are covered for you under your Medicaid benefits.
+The Drug List tells you how to find out which drugs are covered under Medicaid.

 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the PruittHealth Premier (HMO I-SNP) Drug List.
+Medicare has approved the PruittHealth Premier D-SNP (HMO D-SNP) Drug List.